 After touching the wall to finish, Liz climbed up the ladder at Marilyn Bell Park without difficulty (see photo).

-Prior to her Lake Ontario crossing, Elizabeth had completed a number of very impressive swims around the world, including the Triple Crown of Open Water Swimming.
+Prior to her Lake Ontario crossing, Elizabeth had completed a number of very impressive swims around the world, including a double crossing of the English Channel and the Triple Crown of Open Water Swimming.

 On 10-11 Aug 2018, Liz became the oldest woman (at age 59 years 287 days) and first American to cross Lake Huron without the aid of a wetsuit.
 Her time of 20:53:53 also set a new record and was faster than both the men's and women's time for this course from Port Sanilac (Michigan) to Port Franks (Ontario).